Highett (East) - Cheltenham

 What are some of the major infrastructure and planning changes likely to influence the Highett (East) - Cheltenham SA2?

-Key infrastructure and planning changes likely to influence the Highett (East) - Cheltenham SA2 include: Sanctuary Sandringham (Construction); Suburban Rail Loop East - Cheltenham Station (Construction); Cheltenham Precinct Structure Plan - Suburban Rail Loop East (Planning); Cycle Sandringham Infrastructure (Construction); and 48 Station Road Mixed-Use Development (Approved).
+Key infrastructure and planning changes likely to influence the Highett (East) - Cheltenham SA2 include: Sanctuary Sandringham (Construction); Suburban Rail Loop East - Cheltenham Station (Construction); Cheltenham Precinct Structure Plan - Suburban Rail Loop East (Under Assessment); Cycle Sandringham Infrastructure (Construction); and 48 Station Road Mixed-Use Development (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Highett (East) - Cheltenham SA2?